 Our radiation patients also have access to clinical trials of the Radiation Therapy Oncology Group, a national cooperative funded by the National Cancer Institute.

 When someone has been diagnosed with cancer, it is important for the patient to review all available treatment options with his or her healthcare team.
 At the Tate Cancer Center, we coordinate all of our resources, from the expertise of our medical team to the sophistication of our technology, around each individual.
-That’s why we’re introducing personalized cancer care on the Trilogy® System from Varian and Varian’s TrueBeam™ Radiotherapy System with Edge package.
+We are proud to offer the latest techniques with advanced radiation equipment, including the Trilogy® System from Varian and Varian’s TrueBeam™ Radiotherapy System with Edge package.

-Trilogy combines imaging and treatment technologies, and can be used to deliver the widest range of external beam radiotherapies, including:
+Trilogy combines imaging and treatment technologies, and can be used to deliver external beam radiotherapies including:

 - Intensity-modulated radiotherapy (IMRT)